Trapigtrogen/luminance/README.md

 ### Installing

 1. Clone this repository.
-1. In the cloned repository, run `./autogen.sh`.
+2. In the cloned repository, run `./download_deps.sh`
-1. If everything works, run `./configure --prefix=/usr && make && sudo make install`.
+3. If everything is installed, run `./installer.sh` ,this will take care of the rest of the installation

 ## License